Helios03/Helios03/README.md

 - ⚡ Fun fact: ...
 -->
  I am a person who has always been passionate about coding and computers and i love to see my code do wonders especially when scripting a game i love seeing the meshes and static objects coming alive and intracting with the environment.

+ check out mySpaceGame but dont get frustrated because of the bugs. also trying to code in unity with object oriented progrmming check out new world